davidpgausai-svg/LeaderOS/replit.md

 ### Barriers System
 A comprehensive risk and obstacle tracking system at the project level.
 Each barrier tracks description, severity (High, Medium, Low), status lifecycle (Active → Mitigated → Resolved → Closed), owner assignment, creation/resolution dates, and resolution notes.
 Barriers are managed via a dedicated modal accessible from project cards (three-dot menu).
 Project cards display up to 2 active barriers with severity indicators and status badges, showing "+X more" for overflow.
 All barrier operations (create, status updates, delete) are logged to the activity audit trail.
 Role-based access control enforces permissions: Administrators and Co-Leads can manage barriers; View users see barriers read-only; SME users are excluded.
 The AI Chat Assistant integrates barriers data to provide executive-level insights on risks and obstacles.
 API supports both project-scoped and global barrier queries with role-based filtering (administrators see all, others see only barriers in assigned strategies).

+### Dependencies System
+A feature for tracking and visualizing relationships between projects and actions across strategies.
+Dependencies can represent "blocks" or "depends_on" relationships.
+Key features include:
+- **DependencyTags component**: Displays on project and action cards, showing dependencies the item has and dependencies that point to it.
+Administrators and Co-Leads can add/remove dependencies.
+- **Dependency creation**: Users select a target type (project or action), then choose from available items within their assigned strategies.
+- **Graph page**: A dedicated visualization page (`/graph`) showing three columns (Strategies, Projects, Actions) with:
+  - Dashed lines for hierarchy relationships (strategy→project, project→action)
+  - Solid colored lines for explicit dependencies between items
+  - Hover highlighting to emphasize related connections
+  - Strategy filtering and pan/zoom controls for large plans
+- **Activity logging**: Dependency creation and deletion events are recorded in the activity audit trail.
+- **Role-based access**: Administrators and Co-Leads can manage dependencies; View users see dependencies read-only; SME users are excluded.

 ### View-Only Access
 All Strategy and Project cards offer view-only access via dedicated buttons, displaying comprehensive details in read-only modals for all users, regardless of edit permissions.